216: No Such Thing As A Lobster War

 I found a few other people who've regretted their inventions.

-I sometimes put an extra one in just for fun.
+I sense that he's put an extra on it just for fun.
+Exactly.

 And

-I'll never watch the wire because of Tim Berners-Lee.
+Okay, yeah.
+I'll never watch The Wire because of Tim Burns Lee.

 Hey, we need to move on to our final facts soon.

-Hers was one of the first crossbreeds, as the BBC put it, to infiltrate the Kennel Club because she bred Dacton's with corgis and she insisted on her dogie being in the portrait that she had done with her in the 1970s and 1975.
+Don't forget.
+Hers was one of the first crossbreeds, as the BBC put it, to infiltrate the Kennel Club because she bred Daksons with Corgis.

-And quite sweetly, the secretary of the Kennel Club at the time that judges all of these things said that, look, the Dakson was evolved to chase badgers down holes, and Corgis were evolved to round up cattle.
+And quite sweetly, the secretary of the Kennel Club at the time that judges all of these things said that, look, the Dakson was evolved to chase badgers down holes and Corby's were evolved to round up cattle.

 So if anyone loses a herd of cattle down a badger hole, these are just the dogs to get them.